polux/dart-polymer-dart-examples/README.md

 * Polymer.dart does **not** support polymer.js's `noscript` attribute on
   `polymer-element`.
 All custom elements must have a Dart class (see above).

+* `main()` functions are run in document depth-first order, after `DOMContentLoaded`.
+There is no main main anymore, just a bunch of mains.

 ## Known issues: